Shiro-Kuro/Gaianet-AI/README.md

 ---

 ## 8. Chat with Your Node
-To interact with your node and earn XP, visit: [Pengu Gaia Domain](https://pengu.gaia.domains)
+To interact with your node and earn XP, visit: [llama Gaia Domain](https://llama.gaia.domains)

 * You need **Credit Balance** to be able to chat with your node.
 * Everyday, Convert your **Gaiapoints** to **Credit Balance**.